openshift/training/beta-3-setup.md

     osc get build

-You should see that there aren't any.
+You should see that the first build had completed.
 Then, `curl`:

     curl -i -H "Accept: application/json" \
     -H "X-HTTP-Method-Override: PUT" -X POST -k \